There are no SECE classes scheduled at this time.

 We are in the process of creating a safe location for in person classes.

-Suzuki Early Childhood Education is a music program designed for parents and children aged 0-3 years.
+Suzuki Early Childhood Education is a music program designed for parents and children aged 0-4 years.
 Using a carefully selected set of action songs and lullabies, infants and toddlers experience learning music as a second language following the same process as learning to speak their mother tongue.
 Easy, fun, and natural!
 We create an environment in the class that nurtures this process for both parents and children.
 SECE classes are the only infant music classes that are designed to transition seamlessly into instruction on any musical instrument starting as young as 3 years.
 As the children mature, more complex layers of activity are added to the familiar songs to develop pre-instrument skills.
 What makes Suzuki ECE different from other music classes for children?

 - Drop in with your child at any class (no charge) – just email us at [email protected] to let us know you want to come.

 - Classes are free for expectant mothers and any children under the age of 3 mo.

-- $60 per month
+- $55 per month

 Get the latest research on why these classes are so beneficial:

 - Effects of formal musical experience in infancy on musical, linguistic, and social development

 - The influence of musical movement on infant’s social behaviour

 Thanks to the late Dr. David Gerry, music cognition researcher and Suzuki Flute teacher trainer, for the links to his research papers!